 - Maintain good personal hygiene.
 I can’t stress enough the importance of this!
 There is simply no excuse to neglect your personal hygiene in any possible situation.

 - Dress for the part.
-Read more about your appearance here.
+Read more about the importance of your appearance

 - Offer a firm handshake.
 Make it last about 3-4 seconds because you want to engage with people without appearing creepy.
 At this point you have already made a first impression and people have not even heard you speak yet!